amidaware/tacticalrmm/docs/docs/unsupported_guidelines.md

 * Did anything other than follow the installation instructions exactly
 * and any/all other magical ABC thru XYZ technologies

-Please let us know **BEFORE** we start troubleshooting and looking for software bugs that you are...in fact...a 🧙...and using something non-standard 😉 Help us maximize keeping developer time and resources focused on new releases...not support goosechases.
+Please let us know **BEFORE** we start troubleshooting and looking for software bugs that you are...in fact...a 🧙...and using something non-standard 😉

+These are "unsupported" because then we are troubleshooting **your** environment, not Tactical RMM.
+You need to have knowledge about how things work if you're going to stray from the [easy path](../install_server/#option-1-easy-install) of the standard install.

+Help us maximize keeping developer time and resources focused on new releases...not support goosechases.

 Thank you and #KeepDeploying